honeycombio/honeycomb-opentelemetry-node/README.md

 STATUS: this project is being Sunset.
 See #312.

-**STATUS: this library is BETA.**
-You're welcome to try it, and let us know your feedback in the issues!

 This is Honeycomb's Distribution of OpenTelemetry for Node.js.
 It makes getting started with OpenTelemetry and Honeycomb easier!